Abjection: In sociological studies

 The abject is a concept that is often used to describe bodies and things that one finds repulsive or disgusting, and in order to preserve one's identity they are cast out.
-Kristeva used this concept to analyze xenophobia and antisemitism, and was therefore the first to apply the abject to cultural analysis.
 Imogen Tyler sought to make the concept more social in order to analyze abjection as a social and lived process and to consider both those who abject and those who find themselves abjected, between representation of the powerful and the resistance of the oppressed.
 Tyler conducted an examination into the way that contemporary Britain had labelled particular groups of people – mostly minority groups – as revolting figures, and how those individuals revolt against their abject identity, also known as marginalization, stigmatizing and/or social exclusion.

 Exploration has also been done into the way people look at others whose bodies may look different from the norm due to illness, injury or birth defect.
 Researchers such as Frances emphasize the importance of the interpersonal consequences that result from this looking.
-A person with a disability, by being similar to us and also different, is the person by whom the abject exists and people who view this individual react to that abjection by either attempting to ignore and reject it, or by attempting to engage and immerse themselves in it.
+A person with a disability, by being similar to abled people and also different, is the person by whom the abject exists.
+People who view this individual react to that abjection by either attempting to ignore and reject it, or by attempting to engage and immerse themselves in it.
 In this particular instance, Frances claims, the former manifests through the refusal to make eye contact or acknowledge the presence of the personal with a disability, while the latter manifests through intrusive staring.
 The interpersonal consequences that result from this are either that the person with a disability is denied and treated as an 'other' – an object that can be ignored – or that the individual is clearly identified and defined as a deject.